About Dr. Brooks

 no header

-As a contemporary voice specialist, Dr. Brooks frequently presents workshops regarding flexible voice technique and cross-training of vocalists.
-Sessions include “Crossing Genres: A Classical Singer’s Guide to Jazz”, “I’m Not Singing Opera Today”, to “Healthy Belting Techniques for Classical Singers”, “Finding Your Belt Through Colors”, and “Utilizing EVT for Healthy Jazz Voice Pedagogy” have been presented at The International Congress of Voice Teachers in Stockholm, Sweden, & Vienna, Austria The National Association of Teachers of Singing, The National Opera Association, Estill World Voice Symposium in Vienna, Austria, Kansas Music Education Association, Jazz Education Network, and to universities and high schools throughout the nation.
+A contemporary voice specialist, Dr. Brooks regularly presents workshops on flexible voice technique and vocal cross-training.
+Her sessions include Crossing Genres: A Classical Singer’s Guide to Jazz, I’m Not Singing Opera Today, Healthy Belting Techniques for Classical Singers, Finding Your Belt Through Colors, and Utilizing EVT for Healthy Jazz Voice Pedagogy.
+These workshops have been presented at the International Congress of Voice Teachers in Stockholm and Vienna, the National Association of Teachers of Singing, the National Opera Association, the Estill World Voice Symposium, the Jazz Education Network, and at universities and secondary schools nationwide.
+Through her professional presentations, Dr. Brooks shares practical, evidence-based approaches to functional training for singers working across classical and commercial styles.

 Education